How to Set Aside A Prenuptial Agreement In Florida

 This places them in a very vulnerable position where they are forced to trust their future spouses and what they say the agreement consists of.

 If someone travels from Russia for example and does not yet read or write in English but is presented with a prenuptial agreement written only in English, there are going to be big issues with the validity of that agreement.

 If, however, the parties obtained a Russian translation of the agreement and attached that as an exhibit to the English version there is a much better opportunity for the agreement to be held valid.

 To take it a step further if it was ensured that the future spouse had a Russian-speaking attorney advising him/her on the prenuptial agreement they would have been in an even better position to have the agreement held to be valid.

 In conclusion, these are the most common ways that we see prenuptial agreements invalidated in Orlando Florida.
-It is very important to note that these are not all of the ways a prenup can be set aside but are only a few of the most common ones that we see in our divorce law firm in Orlando Florida.
+It is very important to note that these are not all of the ways a prenup can be set aside but are only a few of the most common ones that we see as prenuptial agreement lawyers in Orlando.

-If you are seeking a prenup, or are facing a divorce and want to speak to an attorney about your options to set aside or enforce a prenup then call our office today to discuss your issue with an experienced attorney.
+If you are seeking a prenup, or are facing a divorce and want to speak to an attorney about your options to set aside or enforce a prenup, contact our office today to discuss your issue with an experienced attorney.

 Sean Smallwood is an Orlando divorce attorney for the law firm Sean Smallwood, Orlando Divorce & Family Law P.A. where he represents clients in all areas of family law and divorce.
 100% of the practice is devoted to family law.
 As an attorney in Orlando, he has helped many families with a wide variety of family law cases including Divorce, Child Custody, Child Support, and many other issues.